atodorov/qa-automation-python-selenium-101/README.md

-# Python training for Myriad Development
+# QA automation with Python & Selenium 101

 ## Module 00 - Environment setup

 Students need to prepare the following environment on their computers:

-* Install Python on Windows from https://www.python.org/downloads/windows/;
+* Install Python on your computer from https://www.python.org/downloads/windows/;
- * TODO: which version: 2.7, 3.5 or 3.6 ?
 * Text editor of choice, preferably [PyCharm IDE](https://www.jetbrains.com/pycharm/);
 * Install & configure source control system of choice (or git).

 **NOTES:**

 * Students should be prepared before the first Module since the training does not intend to focus on installation related issues.